What we love about this trip

 Upon arrival in Halifax you enjoy a private transfer from the airport to downtown.
 Check into your overnight accommodations, and relax for the evening.

 Day 2 – Explore Halifax and the South Shore

 Halifax is a bustling port with a colorful history.
-Enjoy a morning here, before driving the South Shore along the Lighthouse Route.
-En route visit Peggy’s Cove, a picturesque fishing village surrounded by bare granite and coastal barrens and home to Nova Scotia’s most visited lighthouse.
+Enjoy a morning here, picking up your rental car and driving the South Shore along the Lighthouse Route.
+Along the way, visit Peggy’s Cove, a picturesque fishing village surrounded by bare granite and coastal barrens and home to Nova Scotia’s most visited lighthouse.
 Continue on to Mahone Bay, a relaxing seaside town re-known for its quiet beauty and internationally known churches.
 Further along the route you will arrive in Lunenburg, a unique town in terms of architecture and now an UNESCO World Heritage Site.

 Day 3 – Lunenburg

 Spend the day in beautiful Lunenburg, home of the famous Bluenose built in 1921.
 Whilst here, visit the Fisheries Museum of the Atlantic, situated on the waterfront and the Lunenburg Marine Park – Atlantic Canada’s first.
 A sailing tour lets you feel the sea wind in your hair, as you cruise the beautiful bay with the brightly painted buildings of the old town providing the perfect backdrop.
 Overnight in Lunenburg.